Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Proofs

 \subsection{Proof of Theorem~\ref{theorem-algorithm}}

+Recall from Definition~\ref{defdyn} that the continued lines representation consists of {half-lines} with non-decreasing slope, meaning that the segments of half-lines corresponding to the residencies form a convex broken line.
+The following algorithm is a modified version of the well-known Graham scan (see Algorithm~\ref{alg:residency} below for a pseudocode).

 The algorithm processes births one at a time, in increasing order, while maintaining an ordered list of residents.
-For trajectory $i$, the parent is found by linear search from the start of the resident list forwards, and whether it becomes resident is determined by linear search from the end of the resident list backwards.
+For half-line $i$, the parent is found by linear search from the start of the resident list forwards, and whether it becomes resident is determined by linear search from the end of the resident list backwards.

-Recall from Remark~\ref{rem-contlines} that in the continued lines representation, each trajectory birth is a pair $(t_i, a_i)$, where $t_i$ is the birth time and $a_i$ is the slope relative to its parent.
+Recall from Section~\ref{rem-contlines} that in the continued lines representation, the birth of each {half-line} is represented by a pair $(t_i, a_i)$, where $t_i$ is the birth time and $a_i$ is the slope relative to its parent.

-A trajectory is a tuple $(t_i, p_i, b_i, y_i)$, where $t_i$ is the birth time, $p_i$ is the index of the trajectory of the parent, who is the resident at time $t_i$, $b_i = b_{p_i}+a_i$ is the slope, and $y_i$ is the initial height, which is one less than the height of the parent at time $t_i$.
-This corresponds to a ray starting at point $(t_i, y_i)$ with slope $b_i$.
-A residency is a pair $(s_j, m_j)$, where $s_j$ is the residency start time and $m_j$ is the trajectory index.
-A residency starts when its trajectory intersects the trajectory of the current resident from below, so the residencies form a convex broken line.
+A {half-line} is represented by a tuple $(t_i, p_i, b_i, y_i)$, where $t_i$ is the birth time, $p_i$ is the index of the {half-line} of the parent, who is the resident at time $t_i$, $b_i = b_{p_i}+a_i$ is the slope, and $y_i$ is the initial height, which is one less than the height of the parent at time $t_i$.
+This tuple corresponds to a {half-line} starting at point $(t_i, y_i)$ with slope $b_i$.
+A residency of a {half-line} is represented by a pair $(s_j, m_j)$, where $s_j$ is the residency start time and $m_j$ is the {half-line} index.
+A residency starts when its {half-line} intersects the {half-line} of the current resident from below, so the residencies form a convex broken line.
 The $j$-th residency starts at point $(s_j, y_{m_j}+b_{m_j}(s_j-t_{m_j}))$.